SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-7-14-availability-translation-separated-for-jp-5755-graft-release-cd-5797.md

 ticket: MTM-57688
 version: 1019.7.14
 ---
-The "Availability" text is now translated separately for Japan to improve localization.
-This allows the availability text to be tailored for the Japanese market.
+The term "Availability" in the UI now offers different translations for Japanese depending on the context.
+This improvement better tailors the localization for the Japanese market.